formstamp/formstamp/README.md

     curl https://raw.github.com/creationix/nvm/master/install.sh | sh # install nvm
     nvm install 0.10
     cd /path/to/formstamp
-    nvm use 0.10`.
+    nvm use 0.10
     npm install # server deps
     bower install # demo deps
-    npm bin`/grunt watch # Then start watching changes: node server.js 3000` # Run server default port 17405
+    `npm bin`/grunt watch # Then start watching changes node server.js 3000 # Run server default port 17405

 NOTE: This script adds `nvm` command to `.bash_profile`.
-It may not work if you are using not `bash` shell (like `zsh`).
+It may not work if you are not using `bash` shell (like `zsh`).
 In this case you have to manually configure profile file.